 Obedience and work intelligence is just one dimension of dog intelligence.
 And according to Coren, here are two more: instinctive and adaptive intelligence.
-Both of which, may be more important though they’re harder to measure.
+Both of which, may be more important in measuring a dog’s IG.
+Though, they’re harder to measure.

 Instinctive intelligence is the dog’s natural ability or innate skillset.
 In this case, the Malinois’ skill would be sheep-herding, which they’ve done long before becoming a top military dog.
 Though few are still herding today, their instincts are still intact.

 In the past, all dog breeds were bred for a purpose, role or job in society.
-They were mainly used as extra help to humans.
+They were mainly used as a helping hand for humans.
 For this reason, we now have a wide variety of specialized dogs, such as guard dogs, herding dogs, retrievers and more.

 But how is herding a type of intelligence?
 Just think about it.
 With little to no human training, these dogs are able to instinctively push and drive livestock in a certain direction.
 They can predict the movements of sheep and guide accordingly.